Book

 Introducing your youngest family members to the wonders of nature!

-As a child, my most fond memories are from those family camping trips, catching fish and hiking to the top of the tallest hill to see the views.
-As a mother now, I realize all of the hard work my parents put forth to get me out to experience the world.
+As a child, my fondest memories are from family camping trips, catching fish and hiking to see the views.
+As a mother now, I realize all of the hard work my parents put forth to get me outdoors to experience the world.
 “Mother Nature is the best teacher."
 I say this now frequently as I watch my son run through the fields.
-His moments of discovery, independence, self-value and sense of confidence blossoms without pressure of the outside world.
+His moments of discovery, independence, self-value and sense of confidence blossoms without pressure from the outside world.

-Once my son was born, my days of hiking the long strenuous trails had to change.
+Once my son was born, my days of long strenuous hiking had to change.
 A new pace, one I like to call, “the pace of nature”, transpired.
-I began getting creative, finding the best places in our hometown of Big Bear Lake to bring a child.
-Places that would be safe, fun for him, and fun for me.
-Over time, I have discovered these amazing spots and would love to share some of them with you, so that you and your family can share a space to grow and explore here in the mountains.
+Over time, I have discovered these amazing Big Bear spots and would love to share them with you, so that you and your family can share a space to grow and explore here in the mountains.

 Woodland Trail, 1.6 mile loop